newtfire/Digit-110-Project/SipleAntarctic-review-2021-12-19.md

 * Since you've been preserving the hyphenation at the ends of lines, you should have `it-self.`, instead of "itself." as the last word of the last paragraph.

-* In the close of the letter, you have "Sincerly yours," but it reads `Sincerely yours,`
+* In the close of the letter, you have "Sincerly yours," but the letter actually reads `Sincerely yours,`

 We wish the transcription work had been done more carefully!
 This is why we asked each team to appoint a Quality Control Manager to double-check things like skipped lines.
 A few of these errors are understandable, but missing so much of a short typescript letter really indicates that something fell through the cracks for this team in checking your work.